 There is nothing like pulling up on your rod and feeling that infamous weight.
 It’s the sluggish weight of a walleye that causes us to quickly set the hook.
 The drag spins slightly with the affirmation of an aggressive head shake.
 The fun begins as you compose yourself to pull out another river walleye.
 The feeling never gets old.

 Walleyes may well rank as the most popular species among anglers.
-The concept of vertical jigging for walleye seems simple however; it’s not always that easy.
-Without some insight fishermen have struggled to refine this strategy.
+The concept of vertical jigging for walleye seems simple, but; it’s not always that easy.
+Without some insight, fishermen have struggled to refine this strategy.

 Learning the art of vertical jigging will put more walleye in the boat.
 The most important aspects are boat control and heavy jigs.
 Combine these two items together and you’ll have more walleye success.

-To learn more about fishing river with Brian Miller check out his techniques at www.maumeeriverwalleyerun.com.
+To learn more about the fishing river with Brian Miller check out his techniques at www.maumeeriverwalleyerun.com.